Silent Witness series 23 – everything you need to know

-Ever-popular forensics drama Silent Witness is back for a 23rd (!!) series on BBC One.
+Ever-popular forensics drama Silent Witness is currently in its 23rd (!!) series on BBC One.

 - Silent Witness star Emilia Fox thanks “loyal audience” as forensics drama celebrates its 200th episode